Hardmath123/hardmath123.github.io/content/hackathons-vs-ctfs.md

 and ask hard questions, and do all of that while making puns and inside jokes.

-As far as I'm concerned, a CTF is much more valuable than a hackathon for a casual programmer--mildly experienced script kiddies and ninja rockstars alike.
+As far as I'm concerned, a CTF is much more valuable than a hackathon for a casual programmer---mildly experienced script kiddies and ninja rockstars alike.

 But more importantly, I can envision CTFs for beginners, too.
 Solving the problems in an introductory CS textbook is far more appealing when put in the context of hacking into someone's server.
-I'm sure an elegantly crafted sequence of problems can Socratically teach someone enough basic Python to, for instance, compute large Fibonacci numbers recursively--for the right people, that should be enough to make them fall in love with computer science.
+I'm sure an elegantly crafted sequence of problems can Socratically teach someone enough basic Python to, for instance, compute large Fibonacci numbers recursively---for the right people, that should be enough to make them fall in love with computer science.

 CTFs have a lot of potential: it's a shame we're instead promoting